numericalalgorithmsgroup/NAGPythonExamples/local_optimisation/FOAS/README.md

 The nature of the method makes its ideal for solving very large problems where only the first-order derivatives are necessary.

-The following figure shows a 2D version of the Rosenbrock problem subject to artificial bound constraints.
+The following figure shows a 2D version of the Rosenbrock problem where the minimum is shown as a yellow point.

 ![2D Rosenbrock example](Rosenbrock2dw.png "2D Rosenbrock example")